 Do not use Gleevec if you are pregnant.
 It could harm the unborn baby or cause birth defects.
 Use effective birth control to prevent pregnancy while you are using this medicine and for at least 14 days after your last dose.

 Do not breast-feed a baby while you are using Gleevec and for at least 1 month after your last dose.

 How should I take Gleevec?

 Take Gleevec exactly as prescribed by your doctor.
-Follow all directions on your prescription label.
-Do not take this medicine in larger or smaller amounts or for longer than recommended.
+Follow all directions on your prescription label and read all medication guides or instruction sheets.

 Gleevec can lower blood cells that help your body fight infections and help your blood to clot.
 Your blood will need to be tested often.
 Your cancer treatments may be delayed based on the results of these tests.